 Contact a 9/11 VCF Attorney to Help Ensure You Receive the Award You’re Entitled

 If you’ve filed a 9/11 Social Security Disability claim, you may still be entitled to receive a monetary award from the September 11th Victim Compensation Fund.
 However, filing a claim with the VCF can be a complex process.
 An attorney who has experience assisting responders and survivors with filing VCF claims can help ensure you provide the information required to process your claim — and obtain the compensation you deserve.
 The Dearie Law Firm, P.C. has been providing diligent representation to those in the 9/11 community for more than a decade.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.